SupaxInc/data-structure-and-algorithms/README.md

         3. Update the heap with distances to this newly visited point for all non-visited points, if the new distances are smaller.
         4. Repeat steps 2 and 3 until all points have been visited.
     - Time Complexity: O(n^2 log N) → similar to Kruskal
-    - Space Complexity: O(n) → since we are just storing min heap and visited
+    - Space Complexity: O(n^2)
-        - Prim’s algorithm doesn’t necessarily store all edges at once in memory
+        - We end up storing all edges to the min heap when we visit an edge to check which point is the min cost.

     **Solution:** Prim's algorithm with a priority queue (min heap) to build a minimum spanning tree by iteratively adding the nearest unvisited point based on Manhattan distance, starting from point 0.